 These are small air-conditioned tourist shuttles and cost about $50 per person each way.
 They will pick you up (hotel/airport) and drop you off at your door.
 They can be really great when you are tight for airport times.
 Our in house tour company, Caribe Fun Tours can arrange Shuttles for you.
 For a complete list of prices, departure times, and destinations please check here.

 There are up to 3 flights a day now Offered by Sansa Airlines.
 Flights land in Limón and it is a 50 minute shuttle ride (book here) to Puerto Viejo.
 You can transfer at SJO airport and avoid staying overnight in San Jose if your arrival time works with flights.
 Please contact our travel assistance company to best advise you.

-Take bus right into town of Puerto Viejo (final stop), there will be taxis waiting to offer you a ride.
-The maximum cost should be $6 (3,000 Colones) to Banana Azul and Casa Las Brisas.
-It is a light 20-30 minute walk if you can manage your luggage ok.
-(Note: negotiate cab rate before getting in as all cars here have no meters).
+It is easiest to take bus right into town of Puerto Viejo (final stop).
+There will be taxis waiting to offer you a ride.
+The maximum cost should be $6 (3,500 Colones) to Banana Azul (Note: negotiate cab rate before getting in as all cars here have no meters).
 All drivers know where Banana Azul is located.

 If people are interested in renting cars our customers have great experience with Adobe in Puerto Viejo.
 They have no problem dropping off and picking up car at Banana Azul.
 Car rentals with Adobe can be arranged here.
 So, if there is a problem with the car, it is easy to change.
 You can also pick up or drop off a car at the airport or other 15 locations throughout Costa Rica.